What SEOs Need to Know About Core Web Vitals & Performance Testing}

 It is important to note that the source of this data is questionable.
 Due to the sparsity issue, and Google not wanting to show a graph with only 4 URLs on it, if they identify an issue with one page, they will lump together other 'similar URLs' based on page path:

-John Mueller recently confirmed that Google will group similar pages together in order to make CWV assessments about more pages than they actually have proper CrUX data for:
+John Mueller confirmed that Google will group similar pages together in order to make CWV assessments about more pages than they actually have proper CrUX data for:

 Not much RUM